igcfs/go-igcfs/README.md

 ## Project modules and dependencies

+This project uses code from IPFS project with modifications to restrict it to the IGC files only.

+This list is work-in-progress:
 * libp2p: Go implementation of basic p2p networking stack
 * IPFS: Go implementation of IPFS
-* IGC: Go library for processing and managing IGC files
+* IGC: Go library for processing and managing IGC files (originally forked from ezgliding/goigc)

 ## Contribution